The Role of the Governing Body

 Please refer to the National Governance Association (NGA) Website (please see web link below) for more information:

 What is the composition of the Governing Body at Chessington School?

-The membership of Governing Body of Chessington Community College is as set out in its Instrument of Government as follows: 13 Governors, drawn from the staff, parents and the local community, all of whom give a commitment of their time and skills freely in the interest of the school and its community.
+The composition of the Governing Body at Chessington School is as set out in Every Child, Every Day Academy Trust’s (ECEDAT) Scheme of Delegation (please see the summary below), with Governors drawn from the staff, parents and the local community, all of whom give a commitment of their time and skills freely in the interest of the school and its community:

 You can find out more about our current Governing Body members by following the link:

 The Headteacher remains a Governor throughout his/her tenure.
 The staff at the school elect the other Staff Governor.
 The parent body elects Parent Governors.